Ego:Echo

 Ego: Echo is the fourth album by French post-rock band Ulan Bator.
 It was produced by Michael Gira, former member of the band Swans and head of Young God Records.
 The album was recorded in Italy at Emme Studio in Calenzano, Toscana.

+Wrote Ink 19, Ego:Echo "plays out like an unfolding journey that is by turns sparse, enchanting, stirring, and rich".